meirisoda/obsidian/School_Fall2023/NTRN201/Fad Diet Presentation Reviews.md

 ### Is it backed by scientific research?
 It is loosely backed by scientific research - the body uses fat (converted to ketones inthe liver) instead of carbs as an energy source.
 However, it is not guaranteed that the body will burn the fat during ketosis.
 ### Is it dangerous?
 It may not be healthy for pregnant women, those with risk factors for health disease and other medical conditions.
-It may lead to some nutritional deficiencies and may also have side effects during the initial stages.
+It will cause a deficiency of both macro and micronutrients.
+(Due to restricted whole grains, beans, fruits and starchy vegetables, as well as dairy.)
 ### Would you recommend?